dylan1218/SECDataParseVBA/README.md

 Download and query SEC XBRL tags from quarterly and annual financial data

 Note: This repository is in-progress.
 As so far the class being built allows you to download quarterly data from the SEC and unzip located at the following directory: C:\SECVba.
 A second class can be utilized to load the data into SQL server.
-Progress is being made on returning the SQL server queries into VBA and UDF's.
+Progress is being made on a third class with methods to return SQL strings with more simple user inputs (think =returnSECDataArray(Array(adsh, ddate, value), currentassets)))

 <b>Requirements:</b>